Inheritance Tax Review

 Chartered Certified Accountant

 Rosie joined Evolution ABS in 2012 and has recently completed her ACCA qualification.
-Rosie is now looking to continue her studying by sitting the Chartered Tax Advisor exams.
+Rosie is now continuing her studies by sitting her Chartered Tax Exams.

-Rosie has recently moved from her family dairy farm to her partners' robotic dairy farm, where she enjoys helping out in her free time.
+Rosie lives on her family dairy farm, where she enjoys helping out in her free time.
 She also is involved with Honiton Young Farmers and is very passionate about showing cattle.